 Aluminum and glass, predominant components in the building skin, are both high embodied carbon materials.
 Melton notes the heavy embodied carbon footprint of curtainwall and calls for limiting its use.
 Unless ways are found to reduce the carbon footprint of these systems, restrictions on their use are ultimately unavoidable.
 One of the most effective means of minimizing the lifecycle embodied carbon footprint of a building system is to extend its service life.
 This consideration brings to the fore such unfamiliar and challenging concepts as durability, adaptability, maintainability, upgradability, repairability, reusability; what I’ve come to call the ‘abilities, or in the case of the façade system, the (dis)-abilities.
 Embracing the (dis)-abilities will drive step-change—with disruptive potential—in façade system design and delivery.
 Melton only briefly discusses the end-of-life considerations that can dramatically impact lifecycle embodied carbon.
 This is an area we intend to tear into at Façade Tectonics, so become a member supporter of the Institute and join the dialogue!

 The embodied carbon consideration is surging in awareness within the building marketplace and is changing the way we are thinking about building practices across the board.
-The Facade Tectonics Institute is taking this issue on the road in its FTI Forums programs for 2019, full-day events to be held in Miami (March 22), Minneapolis (April 15), Toronto (May 3), and Seattle (July 16).
+The Facade Tectonics Institute is taking this issue on the road in its FTI Forums programs for 2019, full-day events to be held in Miami (March 22), Minneapolis (April 15), Toronto (May 3), Seattle (July 16), and Houston (October 10).

 Mic Patterson is a designer, researcher, educator, futurist, author, photographer and entrepreneur.
 He has concentrated his professional and academic career on advanced facade technology and sustainable building practices.
 He pioneered the introduction of structural glass facade technology in the United States in the 1990s, implementing diverse and novel applications including cable trusses, cable nets and grid shells.
 Patterson was among the founding group of the Advanced Technology Studio of Enclos, where he works as the Vice President of Strategic Development.
 He is a co-founder of the Facade Tectonics Institute and serves on the steering committee, and co-founder of the Facades+ conference series.
 He is on the technical research committee for GlassCon Global and a member of the Advisor Group for the Council for Tall Buildings and Urban Habitat.
 He has twice been named among the industry’s most influential by US Glass magazine.
 Patterson is a Ph.D. candidate in the School of Architecture at the University of Southern California with a research focus on sustainable facade renovation practices.
 He has taught, written extensively, and lectured internationally on diverse aspects of advanced facade technology.
 He is the author of Structural Glass Facades and Enclosures, published by Wiley.